Bedrock-OSS/bedrock-wiki/docs/concepts/flipbook-textures.md

 In this tutorial you will learn:

 -   How to apply flipbook textures to a block.
--   Which values you can apply and what they do.
+-   Which values you can apply in flipbook_textures.json and what they do.

 ## Beginning